chef/chef-web-docs/content/chef_license_accept.md

     printed.
 Type `yes` to accept it.
 Anything other than typing `yes` rejects the Chef MLSA, and the upgrade process will exit.
-Typing `yes` adds a `.license.accepted` file to the `/var/opt/<PRODUCT-NAME>/` directory.
-As long as this file exists in this directory, the Chef MLSA is accepted and the reconfigure process will not prompt for `yes`.
+Typing `yes` adds a `.license.accepted` file to the `/etc/chef/accepted_licenses/<PRODUCT-NAME>` file.
+As long as this
+    file exists in this directory, the Chef MLSA is accepted and the reconfigure process will not prompt for `yes`.
 2. Run the `chef-<PRODUCT-NAME>-ctl reconfigure` command using the `--chef-license=accept` option.
 This automatically types `yes` and skips printing the Chef MLSA.